Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 # Troubleshooting

 Most commonly issues with the construct occur during the image building process due to script errors.
-As those are hard to troubleshoot and the AIB VMs that are used to bake images are not accessible, the AIB service writes logs into a storage account in the resource group it generates during the building process (`IT_...`) as documented [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-troubleshoot#customization-log).
+As those are hard to troubleshoot and the AIB VMs that are used to bake images are not accessible, the AIB service writes logs into a storage account in the 'staging' resource group it generates during the building process as documented [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-troubleshoot#customization-log).

 Aside from the packer logs, it will also contain the logs generated by our provided customization scripts and hence provide you insights into 'where' something wrong, and ideally also 'what' went wrong.